History

 The university was fortunate to welcome a number of renowned philosophers – Berent Enç, Donald Davidson, İlham Dilman, Ruth Barcan Marcus, Brian McGuinness, and Bernard Williams – during those early years.
 Their advice played an important role in determining the shape and approach of the philosophy department at Bilkent.
 Since that time we have we have continued to welcome leading philosophers from around the world as visiting speakers, including Timothy Williamson, Christopher Gauker, G.A.
 Cohen, Jo Wolff, Sarah Broadie, Keith Lehrer, Julia Driver, Tim Crane, Kimberlee Brownlee, Frederick Schauer, Paul Guyer, Barry Loewer, Katalin Balog, Alan Hájek, Amie Thomasson, Jessica Wilson, and David Chalmers.

 The research profile of the department has continued to grow since it first began in 2003.
-Past and present members of the department have published in leading philosophy journals, including Ethics, Mind, Noûs, Philosophical Quarterly, and Philosophical Studies.
+Past and present members of the department have published in leading philosophy journals, including Ethics, Mind, Noûs, Philosophical Quarterly, Philosophy and Phenomenological Research, and Philosophical Studies.
 In keeping with the interdisciplinary character of the department, members of the department have also published research articles in journals such as Behavioral and Brain Sciences, World Politics, The BMJ, and The Lancet.
 Members of the department have also published a number of books with international publishers, including Oxford University Press, Cambridge University Press, and Routledge.

 The department’s philosophical orientation is analytical, broadly understood.
 Members of the department work and publish in all major areas of contemporary analytical philosophy as well as in the history of philosophy.